 Colourful, bustling and brimming with life, Thai Markets are a great cultural experience for travellers and a wonderful place to chat to locals.
 Wander around stalls selling intriguing bits and bobs, sample weird food and drink and put your bartering skills to the test as you attempt purchase of a new brand new pair of fisherman pants!
 All over the country, you’ll find markets selling souvenirs, local produce, homemade gifts, everything you can imagine can be bought from a Thai Market, or ‘Da;at’ in Thai language.
 Amongst the best markets in Thailand is the Chiang Mai Weekend Market, where part of the city is taken over by the huge fair.
 Specialising in hand-made products and silks from local hill tribes.
 There’s also street music and a chance to try home brewed wine!
 However, the mother of all markets has got to be Chatuchak Market in Bangkok.
 With an incredible 15,000 + stalls selling everything from retro jewelry to puppy dogs, it’s one of the largest outdoor markets in the world and makes for a great day out!
 Plus – take advantage of the fantastic sales on at the moment and buy some pressies for the old folks at home!

 The elephant is a revered symbol of Thai culture and heritage.
 In many places across the country, notably in Chiang Mai in Northern Thailand, you will find Elephant Homes or Elephant Conservation Parks.
-For many travellers, a visit to an Elephant Park turns out to be a highlight of a backpacking trip.
+For many travellers, a visit to an Elephant Sanctuary turns out to be a highlight of a backpacking trip.
 Feed them, bathe with them, learn how to take care of them; Thailand’s sanctuaries offer the incredible chance to get up close and personal with these amazing creatures in a natural environment; many of them who have recently been rescued from working in unsuitable conditions.
-There are also opportunities for riding elephants and even learning to control them as a ‘mahout’ through training.

 Despite being a ‘cliched backpacker experience,’ the Full Moon Party is undoubtedly a must for all fun-loving backpackers to Thailand!
 Rumours have it that the event began in 1987 as a gathering on the beach of a few friends and a few guitars to celebrate someone’s birthday.
 Since then, the party has continued every month on the night of the full moon and has escalated into a worldwide phenomenon!
 Every month up to 30,000 people dance and frolic on the sands, bodies smeared with aluminous glow paint and a bucket in (each) hand to rave it out until the break of dawn.
 Thai and international DJ’s play a variety of music; techno, trance, drum n’ bass, house, reggae and even cheesy hits!
 Music blasts from about 15 different sound systems on the long sandy stretch of Haad Rin Beach.
 Party animals will not want to miss what remains one of the best beach parties in the world!
 It’s a once in a lifetime experience – although one that you probably won’t remember the next day!